mjmanley/PredictiveModeling/pm_service_supported_frameworks.md

 * Classification and regression models are only supported.
 * Models can contain references only to those packages (and package version) supported by Anaconda 4.2.x for Python 3.5 runtime.
-* The schema endpoint returned during deployment request is not implemented.
+* The "schema" endpoint returned during deployment request is not implemented.
-* Probability of prediction is not returned at this stage.
+* Probability of prediction is not returned as a response of scoring request at this stage.
-* Models that require Pandas Dataframe as input type for `predict()` API are not supported.
+* Models that require Pandas Dataframe as input type for "predict()" API are not supported.
 * Models that contain references to custom transformers, user defined functions and classes are not supported.

+## XGBoost <span class='tag--beta'>Beta</span>
+There is support for XGBoost for the Watson Machine Learning Online Deployment and Scoring service.
+Only specific versions and runtime environments are supported.

+### Supported Versions

+- XGBoost 0.6
+- Anaconda 4.2.x for Python 3.5 Runtime
+- Scikit-Learn 0.17

+### Python Runtime

+The Python runtime for models that needs to be deployed using WML Online Deployment and Scoring service is Python 3.5.

+In some cases, where models were created in Python 2.7 runtime, deployment may fail due to incompatibilities between Python2.7 and Python3.5.

+### Supported Python Packages

+A list of Python packages supported by WML Online Deployment and Scoring service can be found [here](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).

+### Restrictions

+There are some restrictions, which may include some or all of the following limitations:
+* XGBoost support is currently available for models created using XGBoost's Scikit-Learn wrappers i.e xgboost.sklearn.XGBClassifier and xgboost.sklearn.XGBRegressor.
+* Models can contain references only to those packages (and package version) supported by Anaconda 4.2.x for Python 3.5 runtime.
+* The "schema" endpoint returned during deployment request is not implemented.
+* Probability of prediction is not returned as a response of scoring request at this stage.
+* Models containing references to custom transformers, user defined functions and classes are not supported.

 ## SPSS Modeler